sshnet/SSH.NET/README.md

 ## Supporting SSH.NET

 Do you or your company rely on **SSH.NET** in your projects?
-If you to encourage us to keep on going and show us that you appreciate our work, please consider becoming a [sponsor](https://github.com/sponsors/sshnet) through GitHub Sponsors.
+If you want to encourage us to keep on going and show us that you appreciate our work, please consider becoming a [sponsor](https://github.com/sponsors/sshnet) through GitHub Sponsors.